ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

-Everyone is familiar with the callback-style of hooking together various JavaScript data components in a Node.js program, but one of the most powerful abstractions for data slinging are Node.js [streams][streams].
+Everyone is familiar with the callback-style of hooking together various JavaScript data components in a Node.js program, but one of the most powerful data binding abstractions for Node.js are [streams][streams].

 Streams are an abstract interface for data objects in Node.js which can be readable and/or writable.
-And, they can be hooked from one to another, in a similar style to Unix pipes -- in fact, the streamoperation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
+And, they can be hooked from one to another, in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
 Some of the advantages of streams over callback-style bindings include: